Prioritizing Investment Accounts

 Max out Health Savings Accounts if available

+You can find a full post on HSAs here, but here are some teasers.
 If you’re covered under a health insurance plan that meets the criteria this is your next best option for additional cash.
 The HSA’s have a number of advantages over the other retirement accounts.
 The most important difference is that they allow pretax contributions but tax-free withdrawals for health care expenses.
 So you may never have to pay taxes if you use them for healthcare.

 The key aspect of HSAs is to remember that you don’t have to pay healthcare expenses out of them!
 You can pay any healthcare costs out of current income or already taxed savings.
 But keep those receipts and records, because you can eventually use them to withdraw from your HSA tax-free without penalty.